BACH “Preis und Dank” from Easter Oratorio

 The word “versatile” is an apt description for British conductor Matthew Halls.
 He first came to prominence as a keyboard player and early music conductor, but Halls is now better known for his dynamic and intelligent work with major symphony orchestras and opera companies, and for his probing and vibrant interpretations of music of all periods.

-Increasingly in demand by North American symphony orchestras, Halls has performed with and makes frequent returns to the Cleveland Orchestra, Houston Symphony, Indianapolis Symphony, Los Angeles Chamber Orchestra, National Arts Centre Orchestra, Philadelphia Orchestra, Seattle Symphony, and the Utah Symphony in repertoire from Bach and Handel to Mendelssohn, Messiaen, Mozart, Rachmaninov, Tchaikovsky and Tippett.
+Increasingly in demand by North American symphony orchestras, Halls has performed with the Cleveland and Philadelphia Orchestras; Dallas, Pittsburgh, Houston, Seattle, Indianapolis, and Utah Symphonies; Los Angeles Chamber Orchestra; and National Arts Centre Orchestra in repertoire from Bach, Handel and Mozart to Mendelssohn, Messiaen, Rachmaninoff, MacMillan, and Tippett.
 His debut with the Toronto Symphony, in which he led Beethoven’s Ninth Symphony “captured much of the energy and excitement that its first audience must have felt at its premiere nearly 200 years ago” (Toronto Star).
-He also led Washington, D.C.’s National Symphony in Handel’s Messiah and has returned to conduct works by Ravel, Dutilleux, Vaughan Williams, and Mendelssohn.

 Halls is represented on disc with Handel’s Parnasso in Festa, winner of the Stanley Sadie Handel Recording Prize, released by Hyperion.
 On Linn Records, he has recorded a set of four Bach Harpsichord Concertos conducted from the keyboard, which Gramophone welcomed as “joyful and invigorating”, and Bach’s Easter and Ascension oratorios, as well as award-winning discs of Purcell’s Sonatas in Three and Four Parts.